PiyushSCodes/finance-tracker/README.md

 2. Import the Material UI components and styles in the components of the application as required.

+## Use of localStorage

+localStorage is being used to store application data locally.\

+To use localStorage in application, follow these steps:

+1. Store the values using proper key, value pairs as per your requirement:

+### `localStorage.setItem(key, JSON.stringify(value));`

+2. To retrieve the data from localStorage, use:

+### `localStorage.getItem(key);`

+To read more about localStorage property\
+Open [https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to view it in your browser.

 ## Build app for production

 ### `npm run build`